 Using multiple hard drives

-- Live Versions: 10
+- Live Versions: All

 - Operating System: All

-2nd drive - samples and libraries
+2nd drive - Samples and Libraries

 3rd drive - Audio Recording and File Caching

 Whenever you import a compressed audio file such as MP3, FLAC or AAC, Live will need to decode this file before playing it back.
 The decoded file will be saved in the Cache folder, so it might be a good idea to use this third drive for this purpose as well.
 Your Cache folder can also be set from Live’s Preferences > File/Folder Tab > Cache Folder.

 4th drive - Back-up

-If compatibility with both OS X and Windows is a requirement, you might decide to use FAT32 or NAS drives.
-Both Windows and Mac computers can in fact read and write on such drives without the need of third party applications.
+If compatibility with both OS X and Windows is a requirement for this drive, you might decide to use FAT32 or NAS drives.
+Both Windows and Mac computers can read and write on such drives without third party applications.
 Remember that the FAT32 file system does not allow the storage of files larger than 4GB.